 * I have used regular button mushrooms.

-* Add in salt lesser than required the first time and then adjust.
+* Add in salt lesser than required the first time and then adjust because mushroom shrinks as it gets cooked, so you may need less salt than it seems.

 * Adjust the green chillies as per tolerance.